This page covers the rules for the current season of the Monday Pauper Deck Challenge League:

 4. Deck Construction

-- To be legal for participation, your deck must be Standard Pauper format.
-This means it must contain only Commons from the following sets: Battle for Zendikar, Oath of the Gatewatch, Shadows Over Innistrad, Eldritch Moon, Welcome Desk 2016, Kaladesh, Aether Revolt, Amonkhet, and Hour of Devastation; versions of Standard cards from earlier sets are allowed as proxies.
+- To be legal for participation, your deck must be Standard Silverblack format.
+This means it must contain only Commons or Uncommons from the following sets: Kaladesh, Aether Revolt, Amonkhet, Hour of Devastation, and Ixalan; versions of Standard cards from earlier sets are allowed as proxies.

 - Currently, there are NOT any banned or restricted cards.